BLasan/APKCTL-Demo/README.md

 Once the deployment is succesful, you can try out the deployed API.
 First, look for the external IP of the gateway service (execute `kubectl get all --all-namespaces` command and look for the external IP of the service with name envoy-eg).
 Then invoke the API using the external IP as shown below.

+If you're using minikube, run `minikube tunnel` in a separate terminal window to receive an external IP for the service.

 ```curl --verbose --header "Host: www.example.com" http://<EXTERNAL-IP>:8080/api/v3/pet/3```